Jesc06/Asp.Net-Core-Authentication/README.md

 # Asp.Net-Core-Authentication
-Login registration  using built in  Asp.Net Core Identity  Authentication &amp; Authorization
+Login and registration using the built-in ASP.NET Core Identity for authentication and authorization.

 <br>